Poojitha319/Diabetes_Readmission_stimulation/README.md

 # Diabetes_Readmission_stimulation
+# Overview
-This project is all about diabetes readmission rate prediction.This idea is helpful to hospitals in finding the quality of treatment and recoverance of the patients.
+This Diabetes_readmission stimulation project is to predict the hospital readmission rate based on patients recovery set.This project is most useful for hospital.It might be a effet to hospital for their quality of medicines and treatment.The stakeholder of this project might be hospitals.
+# Getting Started
+# prerequisites
+ 1. Python3 <br>
+ 2. Machine Learning libraries(Sklearn,tensorflow,keras,seaborn,matplotlib)
+# Requirements
+ Diabetes Dataset <br>
+ Need some knowledge about Machine learning analysis.
+# Acknowledgements
+If you want add any resources,external libraries or ideas please feel free to share with me.
+# Contact
+ Poojitha S <br>
+ email: saipoojithasajjavarapu@gamil.com